wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (2) On any such appointment being made and published in the _Gazette_ and while the appointment remains in force---

-    *   (a) all certificates under [section 20][24] of fines imposed within the district for which the person is appointed shall be sent to him instead of to the Attorney-General, and he shall cause final judgment to be signed thereon in the form mentioned in that section:
+    *   (a) all certificates under [section 20][24] of fines imposed within the district for which the person is appointed shall be sent to him or her instead of to the Attorney-General, and he or she shall cause final judgment to be signed thereon in the form mentioned in that section:

-    *   (b) all recognisances forfeited within the district for which the person is appointed shall, together with the certificate mentioned in [section 21][25], be sent to him, and he shall cause final judgment to be signed thereon on behalf of the Attorney-General in the form mentioned in that section.
+    *   (b) all recognisances forfeited within the district for which the person is appointed shall, together with the certificate mentioned in [section 21][25], be sent to him or her, and he or she shall cause final judgment to be signed thereon on behalf of the Attorney-General in the form mentioned in that section.

     Compare: 1908 No 34 s 6